-On a sunny winter morning this January, I found myself looking for directions to Charka.
-Our first stop was at their shop, which stands at the tip of a Y junction in Heggodu village near Sagar in Shimoga district of Karnataka.
+On a sunny winter morning this January, I found myself looking for directions to this shop and establishment.
+Our first stop was at their shop, which stands at the tip of a Y junction in Heggodu village near Sagar in the Shimoga district of Karnataka.
 The shop looks like an old traditional house with wooden pillars converted to its current avatar.
-Shelves full of cotton garments meant for men, women, kids and home at extremely affordable prices soon had us taking our picks.
-We were then pointed to the weaving centre half a kilometer down the road.
+Shelves full of cotton garments meant for men, women, kids, and homes at extremely affordable prices soon had us taking our picks.
+We were then pointed to the weaving center half a kilometer down the road.

-I came back and read a bit about them and discovered that this organization has a literary movement at its core and was called Kavi-Kavya or Poem and the Poet.
-No wonder they have a lovely library in their campus.
-The tradition of arts – be it hasechitra the local style of wall painting or the performing arts are very much a part of the DNA of Charaka.
+I came back and read a bit about them and discovered that this organization has a literary movement at its core.
+And was called Kavi-Kavya or Poem and the Poet.
+No wonder they have a lovely library on their campus.
+The tradition of arts – be it Hase Chitra the local style of wall painting or the performing arts are very much a part of the DNA of Charaka.

-Charaka is a place that felt absolutely in harmony with its surroundings, with local people running the place with the help of some marketing by people who can take their products to urban markets like Bangalore.
-In return they take inputs on designs from these markets.
+This is a place that felt absolutely in harmony with its surroundings.
+Local people run the place with the help of some marketing by people who can take their products to urban markets like Bangalore.
+In return, they take inputs on designs from these markets.
 I found it a lovely adaptation of tradition to cater to contemporary needs.
-It is also a very dignified osmosis between the rural and urban economy.
-Most of the time one tends to patronize the other.
-This model works on mutual respect and respects the interdependence between the two.
-I need to go back for a detailed study of Charaka.
+It is also very dignified osmosis between the rural and urban economies.

-Places like Charaka and Navdarshanam just leave you with an inspiration to go back to living in harmony with the nature around you.
+Places like this and Navdarshanam just leave you with an inspiration to go back to living in harmony with the nature around you.

-You can buy products of Charaka at Desi stores in Bangalore or in Heggodu or invest in these businesses through Rang De.
+You can buy their products at Desi stores in Bangalore or in Heggodu or invest in these businesses through Rang De.